Our Resources

 Te Ao Takatāpui is a video documentary series from InsideOUT Kōaro celebrating and sharing the stories and perspectives of takatāpui community members.

-All episodes available to watch on our youtube channel.
+All episodes available to watch on our YouTube channel.

 Rainbow secondary school students in Aotearoa

-Listen to the voices of rainbow rangatahi at secondary schools in Aotearoa.
+Listen to the voices of rainbow rangatahi

 Available to watch online.